What is Online and Technology Safety?

 If you believe your computer is compromised, you can complete a factory reset on your computer.
 Then, take the following steps:

 - Don’t install programs that you aren’t extremely familiar with.
-Check with your IT department at work, or avoid them all together if possible.
+Check with your IT department at work, or avoid them altogether if possible.

 - Don’t download attachments in emails that you were not expecting!
 Get comfortable with the idea of contacting the sender via phone/text to confirm that they sent the email.